Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism: Numerical Results

 In addition, with using DMRG, to obtain a specific $S_\tot=n$ states for a given $n$, we consider the specific $S_\tot^z=n$ sector of a Hamiltonian $\hat{H}_\alpha = \HQF^{(S)}(\beta_S) + \alpha \vec{\hat{S}}_\tot\cdot \vec{\hat{S}}_\tot$ for $\alpha>0$ which can lift large $S_\tot$ states.
 Due to the SU(2) symmetry of the Hamiltonian, a desired $S_\tot=S_\tot^z=n$ state becomes a ground state of $\hat{H}_\alpha$ for a large enough $\alpha$ in an $S_\tot^z=n$ subspace.
 Then, we calculate the energy of the original Hamiltonian for a given $n$ by using the ground state of $\hat{H}_\alpha$ as

 We perform the DMRG finite-size method under the periodic boundary condition using a ladder configuration with and without the conserved value $S_{\tot}^z$.
-The maximum number of finite-size sweeps is 20.
+The maximum number of sweeps is 10, i.e., 10 right and left sweeps in the finite-size method.
 The number of remaining basis in the block is $\chi\leq 800$, where the maximum memory is approximately 100GB.